projectpai/paicoin/test/README.md

 There are currently two sets of tests in this directory:

-- [functional](/test/functional) which test the functionality of paicoind and paicoin-qt by interacting with them through the RPC and P2P interfaces.
+- [functional](/test/functional) which test the functionality of paicoind and paiup by interacting with them through the RPC and P2P interfaces.
 - [util](test/util) which tests the paicoin utilities, currently only paicoin-tx.